neo4j-contrib/neomodel/README.rst

 An object mapper for the neo4j graph database.

 * Structured node definitions with type checking
-* Lazy category node creation
-* Automatic indexing
+* Automatic indexing and categorising
 * Relationship traversal
 * Soft cardinality restrictions
 * pre and post save / delete hooks (and django signals!)